Following year-long ban, Twitch publicly enables sign-ups from Israeli IP addresses

 (photo credit: twitch)

-This comes after multiple people reported being unable to sign up to Twitch due to their Israeli IP being blocked.
+This follows reports from multiple people of being unable to sign up to Twitch due to their IP addresses, which identify devices on a network or the internet, being blocked.

 Twitch Support posted a statement on X/Twitter on Monday addressing the issue, admitting that, following the October 7 massacre, it had “temporarily disabled sign-ups with email verification in Israel and Palestine.”

-According to the platform, the ban was originally intended to prevent uploads of "graphic material related to the attack and to protect the safety of users."
+The ban was originally intended to prevent uploads of “graphic material related to the attack and to protect the safety of users,” according to the platform.

 Twitch noted that while it had disabled email verification, it had not at any point disabled phone verification.